taiwins/taiwins/docs/taiwins-shell.md

 re-design it.

 ## app-surface

 This struct was designed for all the wayland client which requires a `wl_surface`.
+Right now we have three different types of `app-surface`: background, panel and widgets.
 It is double-buffered, has simple input handlers.
 Now it also has children and the children occupies part of its surface.
 This is not a very obvious design, since every `wl_surface` should be independent, so how come it occupies other people's buffer.
 In the `taiwins-shell` case, this is caused by panel has widgets hook on it and the widgets has icons that occupy the panel, the widget itself also has a `wl_surface` if you click on the icon.

 Actually a solution to this overlapping is necessary in a general the UI designs, when we are in parent UI and want to access one of the children UI, we